“I must stop this whole thing! Why for fifty-three years I’ve put up with it now.

 - The failing application will need to be corrected and re-tested.

-- If the failure has caused data corruption then the extent of this must be analysed.
+- If the failure has caused data corruption then the extent of this must be analyzed.

 - If the deadline is missed, it will ruin any competitive advantage the business has and could also destroy customer relationships relying on the winter upgrade.